rubak714/Kubernetes-with-Helm-and-Prometheus-Grafana/README.md

 * The app was deployed on Kubernetes via Helm
 * Monitoring was added through Prometheus and Grafana

-# Debugging and More Helpful Commands:
+# Debugging and More Helpful Commands and Discussions:
 ### 🔗 Resolving Helm Chart Installation Error

 The following error was encountered when attempting to install the Flask Helm chart: